charlenetolentino/mattsnotes/301-main/reading301-11.md

       <li>a NoSQL does not need documentation for it to follow its schema </li>
     </ul>

-1. What is inside of a Mongo database?
+1. Who is inside of a Mongo database?

     <ul>